GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you have to be consistent, once you find patterns that work, repeat them
 - while under pressure, try to stay calm as getting angry at yourself or others will lead you/them to make bad decisions and play worse
 - application, not knowledge, is power, it's the drive to apply the concepts you learn here that will make you truly better

-### Sweeping
-- definition: clearing an area from one side to the other, one enemy at a time
-- allows you to keep track of which side enemies are at any given time
-- when a new wave of enemies spawns or you spot a new enemy in a previously cleared area, restart the sweep
-- if your current enemy isn't peeking or goes out of your line of sight, skip to the next one

 ### Target prioritization
 - closest first: preferred strategy if no dangerous enemies are around